The hallway stretched before him like a throat.

 But it was better than wandering aimlessly through this nightmare, waiting for it to kill him.

 The frost on the window spread faster.
 Intricate patterns forming and reforming, creating shapes that almost looked like words.
 Like messages written in ice.
-He could make out fragments: HELP.
+He made out fragments: HELP.
 TRAPPED.
 ALONE.

 The piano bench scraped against the floor.